The Ransomed of the Lord Shall Return

 ‘You are My people.’”

-Recounting His incredible power, God reminds Israel He parted the waters of the Red Sea so they could cross on dry ground.
-He assures that His power that created the universe and formed the earth is focused on caring for them as His Chosen People.
+Recounting His incredible power, God reminds Israel He miraculously parted the waters of the Red Sea so they could cross on dry ground.
+He assures that the same power He used to create the universe is focused on caring for them as His Chosen People.

-Israel is not an afterthought. srael is central to God’s purpose for world history.
+Israel is not an afterthought.
+Israel is central to God’s purpose for world history.

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Rev. McCracken authentically communicates biblical truth making his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.